 How long is the recovery time after the operation?

-As with all surgery, it's important to take adequate time for your body to recuperate.
-If your job is sedentary, it may be possible to return to work a few days post-op.
+As with all surgery, your body needs adequate time for recuperation.
+If have an office job, you can return to work within a few days.
 However, don't do any heavy lifting for at least three weeks after your operation, and don't resume a rigorous workout regime until at least a month after.

 Can bacteria or fungus get inside the implant once it's placed in my body?

 Bacteria are too large to pass through the microscopic pores of the implant shell.
-If bacteria or fungus enter the shell, it would most likely happen at the time of surgery, when the saline solution is being put into the implant.
+If bacteria or fungus enter the shell, it likely happens at the time of surgery when the surgeon injects the saline solution is into the implant.
 If you have a reputable surgeon, this is unlikely to happen.

 What are the symptoms of a ruptured silicone implant?

-If you notice your breasts decrease in size or shape, or nodules or pain or tenderness in your breast including numbness, tingling, burning, or swelling, your silicone implant may have silently ruptured.
-A silent rupture sometimes happens, and usually in this case you would have no idea you experienced one.
-Doctors use MRI (an imaging test) to identify a suspected rupture or leakage of a silicone breast implant.
+If you notice your breasts decrease in size or shape, or nodules, pain and/or tenderness in your breast including numbness, tingling, burning, or swelling, your silicone implant may have silently ruptured.
+A silent rupture happens sometimes, and you are usually none-the-wiser.
+Doctors use magnetic resonance imaging (MRI) to identify a suspected rupture or leakage of a silicone breast implant.